Professional practice

 Re Coroin Limited; McKillen v Misland (Cyprus) Limited [2012] EWHC 2343 (Ch).
 Instructed in a dispute between shareholders of Coroin, the owner of Claridges, the Berkeley and the Connaught hotels, concerning, inter alia, the enforcement of a series of bank charges upon alleged default.

-Edward Wojakowski v Arthur Matyas & Ors Acted on behalf of a former director in proceedings in which multiple misappropriations of company assets have been alleged.
+Edward Wojakowski v Arthur Matyas & Ors Acted on behalf of a former director in proceedings in which multiple misappropriations of company assets were alleged.

 Jill Jehan Barley v Graeme Muir [2018] EWHC 619 (QB), and John Bennington Sears v Minco Plc [2016] EWHC 433 (Ch).
 In each case appeared for the Claimant at trial in respect of claims for procurement of investment by alleged fraudulent misrepresentation.